djdt/pewpew/docs/tutorials/process.rst

     cycle.

 1. Using the `Filter` tool select the appropriate filter.
     Available filters are `Mean` and `Median`.

 2. Select appropriate filter size.
     Typical window sizes are 3, 5 or 7.
 A larger window size will be more sensitive in detecting outlying data but is more likely to introduce artifacts.

 3. Select the appropriate filter threshold.
-   For `Median` the `M` value is the distance (in medians) a value must be from the local median to be considered an outlier.
-   For `Mean` the `σ` value is the distance (in standard deviations, excluding the tested point) a value must be from the local mean to be considered an outlier.
+    An outlyling data (those above the the thresholds in :ref:`filter_methods`) are set to the relevant local value.
     An ideal threshold will change invalid data while leaving valid data untouched.

 .. figure:: ../images/tutorial_filter_post.png
     :width: 300px